top of page

 There are critical information gap

 s within the trucking community about how and when self-driving trucks or autonomous trucks will arrive.
 One thing is certain: the profitability of these machines will dictate their arrival.
 Autonomous trucks are already hauling freight.
-The first autonomous trucking company will be launching commercially in the fall of 2024.
+The first autonomous trucking company has launched the first driverless semi-truck on our interstates in April of 2025.
 The goal of this article is to condense what drivers need to know, while providing some resources for additional reading and discussion.

 Driving Down Freight Rates

 of current driver related per-mile freight costs.
-Analysts have found that the total operating costs could be reduced anywhere between 15 and 45 percent, depending on a multitude of factors.
+Analysts have found that the total cost of ownership and operation could be reduced anywhere between 15-20% overall, depending on a multitude of factors.
 There are no human driven trucking companies that will be able to compete with that capability.
 Family owned and independently run trucking companies will not be able to afford the equipment and insurances costs to compete in this new high-tech market.
+Based on the investor rhetoric, it appears that this technology is intended to consolidate the trucking industry and drive increases in profitability, at the expense of drivers.

 Screenshot 2023-08-29 165955.jpg